-- In a medium bowl, whisk coconut flour, salt and baking soda.
+- In a medium bowl, whisk 1 cup of coconut flour, ½ teaspoon salt and 1 teaspoon baking soda.

-- In a second bowl, whisk honey, coconut milk, eggs, coconut oil and vanilla (you could mix the wet ingredients in a blender if desired).
+- In a second bowl, whisk ½ cup plus 1 Tablespoon honey, 1 cup coconut milk, 6 eggs, 4 Tablespoons coconut oil and 4 teaspoons vanilla (you could mix the wet ingredients in a blender if desired).

-- Gently incorporate dry ingredients into wet mixture and mix in chia seeds.
-Fold in blueberries (I dusted mine with about a teaspoon of coconut flour to help them stay together during baking.
+- Gently incorporate dry ingredients into wet mixture and mix in 4 Tablespoons chia seeds.
+Fold in the 1 cup blueberries (I dusted mine with about a teaspoon of coconut flour to help them stay together during baking.
 This step is optional).